-Speaking with Christina Douglas, Redeem partner manager, “the first part is testing the smartphone with certified testing equipment called Blackbelt, which checks that all major functions of the device work correctly.
+The first part is testing the smartphone with certified testing equipment called Blackbelt, which checks that all major functions of the device work correctly.
 This is all done by our team of testers who consider each device individually.
 The software checks for screen damage, battery life, and the key functions of the device.
 The next major part is data wipe, also done with Blackbelt.
-All devices are wiped of any data and they get a certificate at the end, so customers can be confident that it’s cleared of any personal details.”
+All devices are wiped of any data and they get a certificate at the end, so customers can be confident that it’s cleared of any personal details.

 Once the device has passed the testing process you’ll be paid as soon as possible.
 This usually means within one working day of your phone arrival.

-What are the benefits of selling your phone through the giffgaff Marketplace?
+What are the benefits of selling your phone through giffgaff recycle?

 Selling your phone through the giffgaff Marketplace is really easy, and it comes at no cost to you.
 You’ll be sent a pre-paid packaging to send your phone in, so you don’t have to pay for shipping or worry about finding a box to send it in.